gholtzap/journal/posts/why_cs_majors_cant_get_jobs.md

 1. Make money
 2. Attract a ton of attention
-3. Be interesting af
+3. Be interesting to you or the world

 If your project cannot meet any of these criteria, then do not make it.
+If you don't know enough to make a project, then learn.

 If you cannot make a project that meets this criteria, then you won’t be able to make a project for a company either.
 Companies hire engineers to make stuff for them.
 If you can’t make stuff, they won’t want to hire you.